Execute Sample Model#

 Options:

---n_stability_test N_STABILITY_TEST: Test stability through comparison of N additional iterations of the same run (default: 0)--npu_only: skip ONNX Subgraphs (default: False).--in_native: enable native mode for inputs (default: False).--in_zero_copy: enable zero copy mode for inputs (default: False).--out_native: enable native mode for outputs (default: False)--out_zero_copy: enable zero copy mode for outputs (default: False)--real_data: Re-use saved inputs and compare to expected output (default: False).--dump_outputs_path DUMP_OUTPUTS_PATH: Path where to dump outputs
+--n_stability_test N_STABILITY_TEST: Test stability through comparison of N additional iterations of the same run (default: 0)--npu_only: skip ONNX Subgraphs (default: False).--in_native: enable native mode for inputs (default: False).--in_zero_copy: enable zero copy mode for inputs (default: False).--out_native: enable native mode for outputs (default: False)--out_zero_copy: enable zero copy mode for outputs (default: False)--real_data: Re-use saved inputs and compare to expected output (default: False).--dump_IOs DUMP_IOS: Path to dump runners’ inputs/outputs to (without pre/post processing) (default: )

 6.1.2.
 Run the application for the ResNet50 model (The prebuilt snapshot is available under